Pathways to Recovery

 MHACA has a long history of advocating for safe, secure and affordable housing, and the need for adequate support for tenants.

-TSP aims to deliver a tailored plan to meet the specific needs of individuals living in Alice Springs and to help sustain their tenancies, including through tenancy support, advocacy, case management, financial planning and referral to services.
+TSP develops a tailored plan to meet the specific needs of individuals and to help sustain their tenancies, including through tenancy support, advocacy, case management, financial planning and referral to services.

 The Tenancy Support Program: